U.S. judge says China's ZTE violates probation; extends monitor's term

-(Reuters) - A U.S. federal judge on Wednesday issued an order finding that China’s ZTE Corp (0763.HK) (000063.SZ) violated probation imposed in March 2017 when the company pleaded guilty to illegally shipping goods to Iran despite U.S. sanctions.
+(Reuters) - A U.S. federal judge on Wednesday issued an order finding that China’s ZTE Corp violated probation imposed in March 2017 when the company pleaded guilty to illegally shipping goods to Iran despite U.S. sanctions.

 In his order, U.S. District Judge Ed Kinkeade in Dallas extended until 2022 the term of a monitor he appointed to assess the telecommunication equipment maker’s compliance with U.S. export control laws.
 The monitorship originally was scheduled to end in 2020.